JeffreyBenjaminBrown/rust-server-to-emacs/README.md

+See the READMEs in 1-simple/ and 2-persistent/ for what they do.
+But in brief:

-# simple/ contains a simple solution
+# 1-simple/ contains a simple solution.

-This works for small payloads.
-A connection is opened for each message.
-The folder has some Rust code and some Emacs code.
-The evidence that it works appears both in Emacs and in the stdou stream from the Rust server.

-# For working at bigger scales

-I will need to keep a persistent connection.
+It's good for low-traffic scenarios.

+# 2-persistent contains a heavier-duty solution.

+It keeps a persistent connection open, which is better for higher traffic loads.